JSusak/Viola-Jones-Algorithm-Alarm/README.md

-#Project Description
+# Project Description

-#Prerequisites

-#Contributions
+# Prerequisites

+# Contributions

-#What is the Viola-Jones Algorithm?
+# What is the Viola-Jones Algorithm?

+# OpenCV